Shenyqqq/pmpmchessAI/README.md

 #  Three-in-a-Row AI

 Welcome to **Three-in-a-Row AI**, an exciting new board game where strategy meets simplicity\!
 Inspired by the captivating mini-game from Hypergryph's indie title *Popucom*, this game blends the strategic depth of Gomoku (Five-in-a-Row) with the dynamic capture mechanics of Reversi (Othello).
-Dive in and challenge our AI, powered by the cutting-edge AlphaZero framework\!
+Dive in and challenge my AI, powered by the cutting-edge AlphaZero framework\!

 -----

 ## Features

   * **Novel Hybrid Gameplay:** Experience a unique blend of "three-in-a-row" objectives and "piece flipping" mechanics.
-  * **AlphaZero-Powered AI:** Our AI is trained from scratch using a custom implementation of the AlphaZero reinforcement learning framework, continually learning and improving through self-play.
+  * **AlphaZero-Powered AI:** My AI is trained from scratch using a custom implementation of the AlphaZero reinforcement learning framework, continually learning and improving through self-play.
   * **Interactive GUI:** Engage with the AI or play against friends using a user-friendly Pygame-based graphical interface.
       * Easily swap first/second player.
       * Observe AI self-play for insights into its strategy.
       * Enjoy player-vs-player matches.
-  * **Web-Based Play:** Instantly jump into a game on our Hugging Face Space, no setup required\!
+  * **Web-Based Play:** Instantly jump into a game on my Hugging Face Space, no setup required\!
       * **Play Now:** [🤗 Hugging face](https://huggingface.co/spaces/gumigumi/pmpmchess)
       * Utilizes Gradio and Matplotlib for seamless browser-based visualization.
   * **Customizable AI Training:** I provide the tools for you to train an even stronger AI locally or in the cloud (e.g., Alibaba Cloud), allowing for further research and development.